 Best time to visit

 A good time to visit the Czech Republic is in May or September, when the weather is mild and Prague is not too crowded.
-The country is wonderfully warm in July and August and this is the peak tourism season.
-Although a little chillier, April and October are also good months to visit the Czech Republic, as they fall outside the regular tourist seasons and accommodation is generally cheaper and more plentiful.
+For those who don't mind travelling during peak season, the country is wonderfully warm in July and August.
+April and October are also good months to visit the Czech Republic.
+Although a little chillier, they fall outside the regular tourist seasons and accommodation is generally cheaper and more plentiful.
 Read more about the Czech Republic's Climate and Weather.

 What to see in the Czech Republic

--Located within Prague's Castle District (Hradeany), the Gothic spires and gleaming exterior of the St Vitus Cathedral are matched by the finery of its richly-gilded interior.
+-Located within Prague's Castle District (Hradeany), the Gothic spires and gleaming exterior of the St Vitus Cathedral are matched only by the finery of its richly gilded interior.

--Sedlec's Kostnice Ossuary, a medieval Gothic chapel decorated with the remains of 40,000 human skeletons, is certainly a unique sight, and not one travellers to the Czech Republic will forget in a hurry.
+-Sedlec's Ossuary (called Sedlec's Kostnice in the Czech language), is a medieval Gothic chapel decorated with the remains of 40,000 human skeletons.
+It is certainly a unique sight, and not one travellers to the Czech Republic will forget in a hurry.
 Read more about Czech Republic Attractions.